Call for Applications: Visiting Fellowships 2018/19

 The Center of the History of Global Development welcome applications from researchers who are taking innovative and interdisciplinary approaches to any aspects of this topic.
 For the year 2018/19, priority is given to proposals that address dilemmas of changing or contradictory “development” outcomes: projects or trends that are positive for some people but negative for others, beneficial in some circumstances but damaging in others, helpful at one point in time but destructive in a different decade or century.

 Fellows can benefit from an international academic environment and from a stimulating setting in one of the most rapidly “developing” cities of the world.

-Fellowship applications can be for periods of three or six months, taken between 1 March 2017 and 28 February 2018.
+Fellowship applications can be for periods of between two and eight months, taken between 1 March 2017 and 28 February 2018.

 The fellowship includes:

 - A monthly stipend of 6,000 RMB for post-docs and 10,000 for senior scholars.